 Experiences will either sell for a fixed points price, or are on auction.

-For example, right now you could redeem 35,000 points for two premium tickets to see Mumford & Sons in Perth on the 27 January.
+For example, right now you could redeem 35,000 points for two premium tickets to see The Eagles in Brisbane on the 9th March.

-Alternatively, you could make a bid on this auction for a ‘Discover Cape Town’ culinary tour for two, with wine tasting and helicopter ride + 3-night stay in the Presidential Suite at the Westin Cape Town.
-At time of writing there is one bid, for 75,000 points.
+Alternatively, you could make a bid on this auction for a culinary tour for two, with oyster farm tour, rainforest hydrothermal experience + 2-night stay in an Al Bahar Beach Pool Villa at the Ritz-Carlton Ras Al Khaimah, Al Hamra Beach.
+At time of writing there have been 19 bids, bringing the current price to 100,000 points.

-Depending on the final price, it could be a decent deal if you’d be into this – an exclusive hospitality experience, and a stay in a hotel that would usually cost at least 105,000 points for a 3-night stay – in a base room!
+Depending on the final price, it could be a decent deal if you’d be into this – an exclusive hospitality experience, and a stay in a hotel that would usually cost at least 120,000 points for a 2-night stay – in a base room!

 How does it work?

-From what I can tell, Moments start at 2,000 points, but are usually a lot higher.
+From my search, it seems that Moments start from 5,000 points, but are usually a lot higher.

 As per the earlier examples, there are two types of events available for redemption.
 These are: